+2. Baisakhi – Celebrating With The Rhythms Of Dhol And Bhangra

-People of Punjab and Haryana celebrate Baisakhi festival or Vaisakhi by thanking God for the good harvest.
+People of Punjab and Haryana celebrate Baisakhi festival 2021 or Vaisakhi by thanking God for the good harvest.
 And the farmers of the country express their happiness and delight through this Indian harvest festival.
 People wear their best colorful dresses, sing the happiest songs, and dance to the melodious beats of Dhol.
 It is the most loved harvest festival of Punjab.
-Baisakhi fairs are also organised where acrobatics, wresting, algoza, and vanjli performances can be seen which makes it one of the most interesting harvest festivals celebrated in India.
+Baisakhi fairs are also organized where acrobatics, wresting, algoza, and vanjli performances can be seen which makes it one of the most interesting harvest festivals celebrated in India.

 Where is Baisakhi celebrated: Punjab and Haryana